Rlegaspi562/STAT511/README.md

 # STAT511
 ## A place for STAT511 files, assignmnents and projects.

-### Im testing out R notebooks so these should be some pretty janky looking rmd files.
+### Im testing out R notebooks so these should be some pretty janky looking iterations of my rmd files.

 ### Currently just saving the preview.rmd because I knit those into PDF's to turn in.